Overview

 In the Amazon rainforest, several indigenous tribes still wear traditional feathered headdresses.

-On the Ecuadorian Coast, people dress in a more modern fashion, but the Montubio people can be recognized by their wearing of sombreros and cowboy-style hats, while the Tsáchila can still be found to dye their hair red, and wearing distinctive striped clothing, dark and white striped skirts for men, and brightly coloured with stripes for women.
+On the Ecuadorian Coast, people dress in a more modern fashion, but the Montubio people can be recognized by their wearing of sombreros and cowboy-style hats, while the Tsáchila can still be found dyeing their hair red and wearing distinctive striped clothing—dark and white striped skirts for men and brightly colored striped skirts for women.

 Headhunters